JessicaMoreschi/Spit-it-Out/README.md

 ## Design Challenges

-In oreder to reflect in an effective way the concept, a strong visual identity was necessary.
+In oreder to reflect an effective way the concept, a strong visual identity was necessary.
 A first part of the project was to research some inspirations and works with an hand drawn look and a sort of "diary mood".
+Infact, the site could be seen as a sort of public diary in which people can write their thougths without their identity being made public (no login or entering name is necessary).

 ### Inspirations

-The design of this site was inspired by some works on bechance:
+The design and visual identity of this project was inspired by some works on bechance,

 ### Visual identity

-The research of inspirations have been useful to create a strong visual identity for the site.
-Here some important aspects.

 **Logo** <br>
 The logo is composed of two aspects: the title of the site (Spit It Out) and a stylized megaphone, who